Funding for postgraduate students

 Investigate whether you are eligible for a loan from the Student Loans Company (SLC)

-The Government offer Postgraduate Loans of up to £11,222 for students living in England or the EU and studying a taught or research Masters course commencing after 1 August 2020.
+The Government offers Postgraduate Masters Loans of up to £11,836 for students living in England and studying a taught or research Masters course commencing on or after 1 August 2022.
 To be eligible for the loan you must not be 'topping up' a lower level course or use ROL/APL credits towards the Masters course.

 Wales, Northern Ireland and Scotland are also offering loans for Masters courses for new students from August 2020

-The Government is offering a £26,445 student loan (from Aug 2020) towards the cost of studying a Doctorate (towards fees and living costs - paid to the student) from the Student Loans Company.
-You need to be living in England or the EU, starting a course on or after 1 August 2020 and be studying a full stand alone PhD.
+The Government is offering a £27,892 student loan (from Aug 2022) towards the cost of studying a Doctorate (towards fees and living costs - paid to the student) from the Student Loans Company.
+You need to be living in England, starting a course on or after 1 August 2022 and be studying a full stand alone PhD.
 To be eligible for the loan you must not be 'topping up' a lower level course or use ROL/APL credits towards the PhD.